 From a cultural perspective, to name another scenario, multicultural teams have become the norm within many workplaces, which calls for translation as an information accessibility effort.

 Whatever the reasons motivating someone to hire translation services, English to Spanish translation, in particular, makes it necessary to consider the 5 key tips outlined below:

 Don’t just scroll past this, cultural differences are probably mentioned in every single resource you can find on translations.
-But when it comes to Spanish there are some big cultural differences you want to pay attention to.
+But when it comes to Spanish, there are some big cultural differences in relation to English to which you want to pay attention.